facioquo/stock-indicators-python/docs/_indicators/HtTrendline.md

 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
 - The first `6` periods will have `None` values for `smooth_price` since there's not enough data to calculate.
+- The first `7` periods will have `None` values for `dc_periods` since there is not enough data to calculate; and are generally unreliable for the first ~25 periods.

 >&#9886; **Convergence warning**: The first `100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.